-in C Minor
+Cello Sonata in C Minor (2020) - 13'

-The cello later starts a walking bass line with a touch of funk that sets a new mood and tonality before handing it off to the piano and initiating a sultry new melody.
-Multiple musical arguments that incorporate themes from the first two movements lead back home to conclude the work.
+Movement III, Allegro energetico, begins with striking dissonant chords, jolting us from the preceding idyll.
+Fitful bursts of serial arpeggios juxtapose with melodic interludes.
+The cello starts a walking bass line that sets a more contemporary groove before handing it off to the piano and initiating a sultry new melody.
+Multiple musical arguments that incorporate themes from the first two movements lead us back home to conclude the work.